 Personal development and network building

 As well as advanced-level, professional product and industry knowledge and an enhanced CV, the Diploma has many other advantages.
-It is universally viewed as the key springboard to the prestigious Master of Wine qualification, and certainly it was for me – the knowledge, Systematic Approach to Tasting (SAT) and study discipline which I acquired during my Diploma studies were an essential foundation for the intellectually demanding MW programme.
+It is universally viewed as the key springboard to the prestigious Master of Wine qualification, and certainly, it was for me – the knowledge, Systematic Approach to Tasting (SAT) and study discipline which I acquired during my Diploma studies were an essential foundation for the intellectually demanding MW programme.

 In addition to the obvious cerebral advantages, there is an important sense of personal satisfaction to be gained from reaching such a milestone.
 Upon achieving the Diploma you will have the chance to attend a special graduation ceremony in London to celebrate your significant accomplishment.
-For candidates who achieve outstanding results there is also the opportunity to win one of many prizes and scholarships, sponsored by some of the industry’s leading companies, including study visits to Moët & Chandon, Royal Tokaji, Lustau and Louis Jadot wineries, to name but a few.
+For candidates who achieve outstanding results, there is also the opportunity to win one of many prizes and scholarships, sponsored by some of the industry’s leading companies, including study visits to Moët & Chandon, Royal Tokaji, Lustau and Louis Jadot wineries, to name but a few.*

 Moreover, you will find that the opportunities for networking and making friends on the course are many.
-Amongst your fellow classmates you will encounter numerous future ‘movers and shakers’ of the industry, and will all learn to speak a universal language when it comes to wine; this can help you immensely if you choose to work with international markets in the future.
+Amongst your fellow classmates, you will encounter numerous future ‘movers and shakers’ of the industry, and will all learn to speak a universal language when it comes to wine; this can help you immensely if you choose to work with international markets in the future.

 You are also likely to revisit that warm sense of student camaraderie which can be immensely helpful in motivating you through your most challenging moments.
 I benefited enormously from the moral support of my tasting group.
-In the run-up to the Unit 3 examination (the biggest one, covering all the light wines of the world), we met every week to practise, share ideas and generally provide shoulders to lean on… but we also laughed a lot.
+In the run-up to the examination for unit 3 (the biggest one, covering all the light wines of the world), we met every week to practise, share ideas and generally provide shoulders to lean on… but we also laughed a lot.
 For Darin Mak, Cellar Manager at The Fine Wine Reserve in Canada, who studied the Diploma at AWSEC in Hong Kong, his classmates enhanced his Diploma experience significantly: